-In connection with obtaining approval of the Plan from the Wisconsin Commissioner, MMIC filed the Plan and other related documents, including drafts of this Policyholder Information Statement and the current form of the Agreement and Plan of Merger (collectively, the "Filing"), with the Wisconsin Commissioner pursuant to Chapter 644 of the Wisconsin Insurance Code.
+In connection with obtaining approval of the Plan from the Wisconsin Commissioner, MMIC filed the Plan and other related documents, including drafts of this Policyholder Information Statement (collectively, the "Filing"), with the Wisconsin Commissioner pursuant to Chapter 644 of the Wisconsin Insurance Code.
 Policyholders of MMIC may inspect and obtain copies of the Filing, as well as the financial reports and other information filed by MMIC with the Wisconsin Commissioner, during normal business hours at the offices of MMIC located at 250 North Sunny Slope Road, #250, Brookfield, WI 53005.
 Members of the public may inspect and make copies of the Filing, as well as the financial reports and other information filed by MMIC with the Wisconsin Commissioner, during normal business hours at the offices of the Wisconsin Commissioner located at 121 East Wilson Street, Madison, Wisconsin 53707-7873.
-The publicly available financial reports of MMIC can also be inspected and copied during normal business hours at the offices of the states where MMIC does business.
+The publicly available financial reports of MMIC can also be inspected and copied during normal business hours at the offices of the insurance regulatory agency in each of the states where MMIC does business.
 Any Policyholder who has questions about this Policyholder Information Statement or the Filing in general may call MMIC at 262-938-0046 during normal business hours.